thevbw/thevbw/README.md

 - 👋 Hi, I’m theVBW
-- 👀 I’m interested in systems engineering and music production
+- 👀 I’m interested in systems engineering, DSP and music production
 - 🌱 I’m currently learning low level optimisation
 - 💞️ I’m looking to collaborate in conversations
 - 📫 How to reach me ... here